By Dee Atkinson, FNIMH

-One of the things I have seen in clinic over the years is the connection between our overall health and our gut health.
+One of the things I have observed in clinic over the years is the connection between our overall health and our gut health.
 Time and again a patient will come in with, say, a skin problem or an issue with their joints, and in the course of the consultation it emerges that they are constipated or have abdominal wind and bloating.
 Dig a little deeper, and a link to the gut is often there.

 The digestive system does much more than just help us to digest and eliminate food.
-We have all heard the old adage that our health is not so much about what we eat, as about what we absorb.
+We have all heard the old adage that your health is not so much about what we eat, but about what we absorb.
 It’s not just that we might not be absorbing all the good nutrients from the food we eat, in fact, it’s more accurate to consider that, alongside the good nutrients, we are also absorbing a whole host of bad things from our diet.

 The internal make up of our gut is known as our microbiome.
 This is a unique collection of gut flora that populates our intestines and contributes to our immunity.
 It affects a wide range of health issues as divergent as mental health, joint health, skin health and hormones.
 The lining of our gut is the main protective barrier between the outside world and our body’s delicate inner world.
 The foods we eat, and the chemicals they contain, are exposed to the microorganisms in our gut which, in turn, form part of our immune system.
 This microbiome influences our reactions to foods and whether we develop food sensitivities, inflammatory conditions or chronic diseases.

 Many people think of our gut from top (mouth) to tail (the other end) as a nice protective tube, allowing effective absorption of the right nutrients from our food.
 But it’s not quite that simple.
-Our gut has an important role in facilitating absorption across the gut wall membrane, to allow us to get nutrition from our food, with rows of enterocytes cells regulating what gets across the intestinal lining.
+Yes, our gut has an important role in facilitating absorption across the gut wall membrane, to allow us to get nutrition from our food, with rows of enterocytes cells regulating what gets across the intestinal lining.
 These cells have tight junctions between them, which should only be permeable to certain small molecules.

 But what happens if this barrier is damaged or weakened in any way?
 It’s then that the types of molecules that can pass through changes, and we have what is called Leaky Gut Syndrome.
 Another way of thinking about this is to imagine an area of tissue that is sore or inflamed in some way and, as a result, it immediately ceases to function like other similar ’normal’ tissue around it.
 Long term exposure to foods or medications that inflame the gut can trigger irritation and this is Leaky Gut Syndrome.

 A correct microbiome is one of the keys to a healthy gut.
-An all too common problem nowadays is damage to gut bacteria from antibiotics which disrupt the microbiome and can trigger Leaky Gut.
+An all too common problem nowadays is damage to gut bacteria from antibiotics which disrupts the microbiome and can trigger Leaky Gut.
 The joins between the enterocytes loosen and particles of proteins and bacteria get into the closed body system, triggering allergic reactions and immune responses.

 In clinical terms, the presentations can be varied.
 It can be fairly straight forward and obvious when, during a consultation, the patient mentions long term use of antibiotics or previous incidents of food poisoning.
 In these cases, the link with Leaky Gut is clear.
 However, in other situations it is less obvious.
 Cancer treatments, poor diet, stress levels and even environmental toxins can all affect the gut microbiome.

-A few key gut imbalance indicators:
+A few key gut imbalance indicators are: